-Best Elden Ring Faith build: How to make a dragon build in Elden Ring
+Best Elden Ring Faith build: How to make a lightning build in Elden Ring

 Here’s a list of spells that you will need for this Elden Ring Faith build: